 It is important to track all the GST changes and implement them accordingly.
 Once the changes are identified, a dedicated team can implement them effectively.
 A process needs to be set and followed.
 Information needs to travel appropriately from one point to another swiftly.
 Teams can use apps that are freely available or email communication for the same.

 Automate the tasks that are possible to be automated.
-You can use GST Software applications for ease of business.
-Cloud-based GST Compliance and reconciliation software applications can help your team to collaborate on GST Return filing, GST Reconciliation and ITC maximization.
+You can use GST software for constant GST updates for ease of business.
+A good cloud-based GST software for constant GST updates can help your team to collaborate on GST Return filing, GST Reconciliation and ITC maximization.

 4. Uploading invoices and changes there-after:

 The process of mandatory uploading of invoices with the GST portal will result in ‘follow-up’ changes.
 The changes may arise in the transaction considering delay or rejection of the supply.
 Thus, businesses need to take care of this entire process and manage it with efficiency.
 MSMEs may also have to decide and choose their vendors and dealers appropriately now that everything will be transparent and there is no scope for not showing invoices.
-The IDT teams need an easy to use e-invoicing solution and a GST Software Solution for seamless management.
+The IDT teams need an easy to use e-invoicing solution and a GST Software for constant GST updates which can lead to seamless management.

 5. Keeping track of vendors